Kimberly Martis is a Dutch Caribbean freelance writer. She writes about culture, beauty, tv-shows, music, movies, odd jobs, and fiction.

 Pros of Living in the Netherlands

 There is a lot of freedom in the Netherlands.
-Freedom of speech is one of the rights that especially the politicians love to exercise, as you are allowed to say almost anything.
+Freedom of speech is one of the rights that politicians, especially, love to exercise, as you are allowed to say almost anything.
 Then there is the right to protest.
-As soon as any large group is dissatisfied with something they exercise their right to protest.
+As soon as any large group is dissatisfied with something, they exercise their right to protest.
 The police are usually around to make sure things don’t get out of hand.
 Fortunately, most of the protests don’t get too out of hand.

-There is public transportation everywhere in the Netherlands: trains, metros, trams, and busses.
-Granted, the trains are delayed every other day, and prices on public transportation are pretty high, but eventually public transportation gives everybody the chance to go where they want to go.
+There is public transportation everywhere in the Netherlands: trains, metros, trams, and buses.
+Granted, the trains are delayed every other day, and prices on public transportation are pretty high, but eventually, public transportation gives everybody the chance to go where they want to go.

 The Dutch government offers parents quarterly payments to help them provide for their children up to 18 years old.
 You can get child benefits for a maximum of three children at the same time.
-When your child turns 6 years old and 12 years old the benefit amount goes up.
-Parents can receive child benefits not only for biological children but also for adoptive children, foster children, stepchildren and other children being raised as if they are the parents' own.
+When your child turns six years old and 12 years old, the benefit amount goes up.
+Parents can receive child benefits not only for biological children but also for adoptive children, foster children, stepchildren, and other children being raised as if they are the parents' own.
 This is a great extra if you’re struggling to provide for your children.